 In the last twelve months we have promoted a number of children’s literacy projects reaching a variety of communities in the State.

 Among them are:

-Two PACE classrooms receive books for their read at home program.
+Four PACE classrooms, with a total of 50 children, received books for their read at home program.
 Students are given a book to keep when they turn in a reading calendar at the end of each month.
-Starting in August the program went from 2 to 4 classrooms for a total of 64 children.
-We increased our donation accordingly.

 Make Way For Books — Libraries Ltd. provided the funding for books to support their Story Project, in which Early Literacy Specialists integrate bilingual, culturally-responsive book collections into classrooms to ensure children have many opportunities to explore books in school and at home.

 Aviva—Is dedicated to helping children in the care of the Department of Child Safety.
 We provided books and correlating stuffed animals purchased at Kohl’s for parents and children when they participate in family visits.

 Pio Decimo – We provided books and correlating stuffed animals from Kohls for their Early Learning Center.
 The program’s goals are to increase social and emotional development along with kindergarten readiness.

 Los Ninos Del Valle–Green Valley— An Intergenerational Preschool for children age 2–Kindergarten.
 We provided funds for books for their library.

 Worlds of Words Library, University of Arizona College of Education– We supplied funding for a special program, Teen Reading Ambassadors.
 Teen “ambassadors” are supplied with 5 books which they read and discuss together and then go to their respective schools and lead reading discussion groups.
 We also funded a second project – Global Story Boxes.
 Eleven different global story boxes were gathered and made available for teacher classroom checkout.